fediverse-devnet/feditest/docs/plan/index.md

    paid lip service to supporting an open protocol and instead used a strategy of subtle incompatibilities and extensions to subvert the open standard, and ultimately break the promise of interoperability across the respective network.
-While automated tests can only do so much to make this less likely, a test suite would make this strategy less likely to succeed due to the resulting, immediate negative publicity for the entity embarking on that strategy.
+While automated tests can only do so much to make this less likely, a Fediverse test suite would make this strategy less likely to succeed in the Fediverse due to the resulting, immediate negative publicity for the entity embarking on that strategy.

 A Fediverse test suite with good coverage could thus significantly contribute to: